oddbird/accoutrement-scale/README.md

 accoutrement-scale
 ==================

 Size and scale helpers for typography and layout

 ## Installation

-``bower install accoutrement-scale``
+``npm install accoutrement-scale``